Museum of Roma Culture in Belgrade: History

 The founder of the museum is the Roma Community Center "April 8".
 The museum began its work by opening the exhibition "Alav e Romengo" ("The Word of Roma"), by Dragoljub Ackovic, where about 100,000 documents from Roma culture were available to visitors as well as copies of original books.

 In 2011, the museum moved from Roosevelt to a larger space at 31a Husinske rudara Street on Karaburma (Belgrade's Palilula municipality).
 The new space is a donation from the Serbian Orthodox Slogan organization, and the city of Belgrade has also participated in the fitting out.
 It occupies an area of 180 m2, and the former space became the Roma Art Galery.

 The museum exhibits the material and spiritual culture of the Roma, and the Gallery exhibits works by Roma visual artists from Serbia and the world.

 Exhibitions

 Visitors to the museum were presented with the permanent exhibition "Material Culture of Roma in Serbia" - written Roma culture, customs, history of Holocaust suffering and other facts from the history and culture of Roma.

 Collections

 The exhibits for the museum have been collected for decades and in recent years have been renewed.
+The collection includes ethnographic objects (such as costumes, tools, musical instruments), as well as historic photographs, documents, and art.
 In addition to the permanent exhibit, about ten thousand documents of Roma culture are stored in ten computers, a prerequisite for the creation of a virtual museum, which would allow anyone who wants to learn about any element of that culture to do so from anywhere in the world.

 The museum exhibits, among other things: